Alpha Polaris – The Crevasse of Madness

 Just chilling, in the chilling wind

-Gameplay, well, it’s a point & click game, so there isn’t much too much to say here, except to commentate on the problem-solving aspect.
-The game got some nice puzzles, like for example the one involving the parchment, and most stuff can be figured out by using the old logic box upstairs.
+Gameplay is typical point & click, so there isn’t much to say here, except to commentate on the problem-solving aspect.
+The game has some nice puzzles, like for example the one involving the parchment, and most stuff can be figured out by using the old logic box upstairs.
 Getting stuck somewhere on the way is a classic part of adventure gaming, so it’s pretty likely there will be a puzzle or two that will put a hamper on the pacing.
 It’s just something, I at least, have come to expect when I play games of this genre.
-A quick note on the music and sound – it’s nothing out of the ordinary special, but the music is suitable sinister, drone-like, increasing the tension when it’s time for spookiness.
+A quick note on the music and sound – it’s nothing out of the ordinary, but the music is suitable sinister, drone-like, increasing the tension when it’s time for spookiness.

 Alpha Polaris used to be a game you had to buy to play, but I recently discovered that it’s actually free on Steam.
 I, of course, highly recommend this game, and with it now being free there is no excuse not to play it!
 I personally own the DVD-case release, but sadly to say, there is nothing special in it, not even a manual which kinda sucks.
 So there is no real difference in ownership, digital or not.